FurqanHun/textnomnom-py/README.md

 # Text Extraction and Conversion Tool

-This Python script facilitates the extraction of text from PDF and PowerPoint files, with options to convert PowerPoint presentations to PDF.
-It supports both individual files and directories, saving extracted text either to a single file or separate files for each processed document.
+This Python script facilitates the extraction of text from PDF and PowerPoint files (including images), with options to convert PowerPoint presentations to PDF.
+It also includes OCR support for extracting text from images in PDF and PowerPoint files.
+The script supports both individual files and directories, saving extracted text either to a single file or separate files for each processed document.

 ## Features: